Kiruyuto/BitrixDailyReportGen/README.md

     </details>

   > [!WARNING]
-  > According to API specs, you should only need permissions as shown in the image above.
+  > According to API specs, you should only need few permissions as shown in the image above.
   > However, there seems to be a bug where you need more permissions to get the webhook to work.
   > I wasn't able to determine which permissions are necessary, so I assigned all of them.
   > [See there](./.github/imgs/all-permissions.png).